tenzir/tenzir/rfc/001-composable-pipelines/README.md

 5. Write data as JSON to stdout (`store`)

-Local pipeline execution opens the door for a lot of new modes of operations, because a VAST server node is no longer required.
+Local pipeline execution opens the door for a lot of new modes of operations, because a Tenzir server node is no longer required.

-**This makes VAST a swiss army knife for security data.**
+**This makes Tenzir a swiss army knife for security data.**

 ### Case Study: Matcher